TULiberalArts/Global-Studies/pages/funding.md

 To be eligible to apply, applicants must be enrolled as full-time undergraduates in the Global Studies major, have demonstrated financial need, and have a minimum cumulative GPA of 3.0.
 All Global Studies majors in good standing who meet these criteria are encouraged to apply.

-To apply, students must complete the application form, available [here](http://www.cla.temple.edu/wp-content/uploads/2016/04/Global-Studies-Study-Abroad-Scholarship.docx).
-All applications should be sent in PDF or Word format to [globalstudies@temple.edu](mailto:globalstudies@temple.edu).
+To apply, students must complete the application form, available [here](https://form.jotform.com/81023417984155).
 Questions about the scholarship should be directed to Danielle K. Scherer, the Assistant Director of Global Studies, at [danielle.scherer@temple.edu](mailto:danielle.scherer@temple.edu).

 **Deadlines:**